 The first laugh, coming from Carolann Clare’s note passed to Emily Jane, spreads across the school.
 One by one the students all begin to laugh, infectiously spreading across the school.
 The oppressive schoolroom scene is subverted by the laughter.
 Laughter represents freedom of expression, contrasting against the rote memorization the girls are forced to learn.
 There are several teachers mentioned in the poem.
 Of these, each eventually follows their dream, inspired by the girls’ free laughter.

-The staff leaves their positions at the school, the headmistress having to close the school for further notice.
+The staff leaves their positions at the school, and the headmistress has to close the school for further notice.
 Out of the teachers, the main characters are Miss Batt, Miss Dunn, Miss Nadiambaba, and Mrs. Mackay.
 Miss Batt and Miss Dunn have a lesbian relationship together, finally being together by the end of The Laughter of Stafford Girls’ High.
 Miss Nadiambaba becomes a poet, while Mrs. Mackay climbs Everest.
 Each of the teachers has a small story, following their dreams.
-The ending of the poem concludes the female rebellion, dreams being achieved.
-Yet, there is a not of sadness towards the end of the poem, some teachers reaching their desires too late in life.
+The ending of the poem concludes the female rebellion and dreams being achieved.
+Yet, there is a lot of sadness towards the end of the poem, as some teachers reach their desires too late in life.

 Form and Structure